anid06/tic_tac_toe/README.md

 # tic_tac_toe
-One of the ost popular simple game for playing on terminal.
+One of the most popular simple game for playing on terminal.

 ## General info
 This project was making during the programming course for training basic Python language.